janvandermeulen/rp/README.md

 A repository for CSE3000: Research Project of CSE at TU Delft.

 ## Running the code
-1. You can go into the virtual environment by using:
-   - `source tff/bin/activate` for the tff package.
-Use: `https://github.com/tensorflow/federated/blob/main/docs/get_started.md` for more information.
-   - `source flower/bin/activate` for the flower pacakge.
-Use: `https://github.com/tensorflow/federated/blob/main/docs/get_started.md` for more information.
-2. Use the debug and run menu to run the code.
+Use the debug and run menu to run using the self-generated virtual environments located in `flower/flower` or `tff/tff`.

-### Exiting
-Run `deactivate` in the integrated terminal to exit a virtual environment.